Bronte-Mckeown/ThoughtSpace/README.md

-pip list #list the packages installed in this virtual env pip install -r requirements.txt #install packages in this text file pip list #see how there's now more? pip install . #this uses setup.py to install our package 'pca_and_projection'
+pip list #list the packages installed in this virtual env pip install -r requirements.txt #install packages in this text file pip list #see how there's now more? pip install . #this uses setup.py to install our package 'ThoughtSpace'
 ```

 ## Repository structure

-### `pca_and_projection/`
+### `ThoughtSpace/`
-- In here are the necessary functions that make up the package 'pca_and_projection'.
+- In here are the necessary functions that make up the package 'ThoughtSpace'.
-- These are called by scripts in bin/ when you 'import pca_and_projection' in your scripts.
+- These are called by scripts in bin/ when you 'import ThoughtSpace' in your scripts.
 - No need to edit anything in here - unless, of course, you want to contribute a function.
 In which case, submit a Pull Request.

 ### `bin/`
 - Bin = binary, which is kind of synonymous with 'executable' i.e. an executable script.
-- Here is where you will store scripts that call functions in pca_and_projection to perform the analysis.
+- Here is where you will store scripts that call functions in ThoughtSpace to perform the analysis.
 - Please save a copy of the '...example.py' script from the main branch into your own analysis-specific branch and edit accordingly for your own analysis.

 ### `scratch/`